RCR Contributors: Problem-solving policy and process

 Contributors will:

-- Work in line with our Contributor Code of Conduct, a co-produced set of RCR and Contributor expectations
+- Work in line with our Contributor Code of Conduct, a co-produced set of RCR and contributor expectations

 - Raise concerns as soon as possible with their staff contact, where issues arise.

-The relevant volunteer staff contact will:
+The relevant RCR staff contact will:

 - Ensure that Contributors are treated fairly